ejeschke/ginga/doc/manual/plugins.rst

 normal spectral line profiles.
 Be warned, there are no restrictions to what axes can be chosen.
 As such, the output can be meaningless.

-.. _plugins-histogram:
+.. _sec-plugins-histogram:

 Histogram
 =========

 TBD

-.. _plugins-pixtable:
+.. _sec-plugins-pixtable:

 PixTable
 ========

 TBD

-.. _plugins-preferences:
+.. _sec-plugins-preferences:

 Preferences
 ===========